riccih-dev/etna-reviewer/README.md

 ```

 The `LLMClient` interface ([reviewer/llm\_client.py](reviewer/llm_client.py))
-is the only thing that changes between backends — everything else in the
+is the only thing that changes between backends, everything else in the
 pipeline is identical either way:

 - **Offline** — rule-based (cue phrases + lexical overlap), no API key, no